aj1parvez/HELLO---R-D/README.md

-# HELLO---R-D
+# HELLO--R&D
-Data Science &amp; Machine Learning
+Data Science & Machine Learning we will use this to study and share our jupyter notebooks